jeffalstott/powerlaw/README.rst

 `powerlaw` is a toolbox using the statistical methods developed in `Clauset et al. 2007`__ and `Klaus et al. 2011`__ to determine if a probability distribution fits a power law.
-This package is in "open beta", which means everything pretty much works but it's being tweaked and expanded on.
 Academics, please cite as:

 Jeff Alstott, Ed Bullmore, Dietmar Plenz.
 (2013). powerlaw: a Python package for analysis of heavy-tailed distributions. `arXiv:1305.0215 [physics.data-an]`__